Talk about a time you learned a new skill.: IELTS Speaking Cue Card

 Follow up questions

-Can you share an experience where your learning ability helped you overcome a challenge?
+Can you share an experience where your learning ability helped you succeed?

 Cue 1:What skill was it?